louisealberti/PeronAPI/README.md

 ### Digital Innovation: Expert class - Developing a People Management System with API REST and Spring Boot

-Live coding where it was developed a basic system for an enterprise people management using API REST created with Spring Boot.
+Live coding where it was developed a basic system for enterprise people management using API REST created with Spring Boot.

 The folowing topics were approached:

 - Initial project setup with Spring Boot Initializr
-- Data model creation to map entities in a database
+- Data model creation to map entities of a database
-- Management operation development (creating, listing, updating and deleting a person from system)
+- Management operations development (creating, listing, updating and deleting people from system)
-- Relation of each operation listed above  with REST architectural patern, and explanation of each RETS concept related to the project development.
+- Relation of each operation listed above  with REST architectural patern, and explanation of each REST concept related to the project development.
 - Unit tests for functionality validation
 - System implementation in the cloud using Heroku